The Manitoba Population Research Data Repository

 Important notes about your list of databases

-The primary data approval bodies (both the Provincial Health Research Privacy Committee (PHRPC) and the Health Research Ethics Board (HREB)), MCHP and other approval agencies require a list of all the data that will be used in your project.
+The primary data approval bodies (both the Provincial Health Research Privacy Committee (PHRPC) and the University of Manitoba (UM) Health Research Ethics Board (HREB)), MCHP and other approval agencies require a list of all the data that will be used in your project.

 Creating one table with the following information will meet the requirements of PHRPC, HREB, MCHP and other approval agencies: the data provider/type, database name, years of data required, data fields / variables required, and the rationale / explanation of how the requested data relates to the study purpose, question(s), and hypotheses.